2 dead after quadruple shooting in St. Louis’ Baden neighborhood

 St. LOUIS — Two men were killed and another two injured in a shooting late Wednesday in the city’s Baden neighborhood.

-Police said they responded to the intersection of North Broadway Street and Riverview Boulevard just after 10:30 p.m.
+Police said they responded to North Broadway Street and Riverview Boulevard just after 10:30 p.m.

 They found two men shot dead and another man suffering from a gunshot to the head, according to a police report.
 That man was taken to a hospital and was in critical condition.